bottommost

 A stack of colorful paper sheets.
 Royalty Free Stock Photo

-A collection of colored pencils arranged on a white paper.
-Royalty Free Stock Photo
+A colorful beach ball on a white background (ai generated) Royalty Free Stock Photo

 Elephant Falls Shillong Meghalaya